Departments and Classes

 Upper School English Courses

 The Upper School English program focuses on literature, writing, critical thinking, and discussion skills.
 Students read a variety of literary genres while learning to write critical literary analysis.
 The reading list may be supplemented from year to year in response to student interest.
 Essay writing and creative writing are incorporated into every required course.
 Grammar is taught in the context of written work and through direct instruction.
 Grade 9 and 10 English courses are yearlong and thematic.
 They are also offered at an Intensive level.
-Intensive courses follow the core curriculum but allow students the chance to explore topics more deeply and independently, and with a greater focus on critical thinking and analysis.
-In Grades 11 and 12, students select from an array of semester courses.
+Intensive courses follow the core curriculum but allow students the chance to explore topics more deeply and independently and with a greater focus on critical thinking and analysis.
+In grades 11 and 12, students select from an array of semester courses.

-English 9: Innocence and Experience
+English 9: Innocence and Experience (Full year, 1 credit)

-This course centers on the theme of “Innocence and Experience.”
-During the ﬁrst quarter, students are introduced to Western and non-Western conceptions of innocence and experience through close reading of the ﬁrst chapters of Genesis alongside creation/formation myths from other cultures and traditions.
+This course centers on the theme “Innocence and Experience.”
+During the first quarter, students are introduced to Western and non-Western conceptions of innocence and experience through close reading of the first chapters of Genesis alongside creation/formation myths from other cultures and traditions.
 This approach provides the foundation for the remaining texts, which include Macbeth (William Shakespeare), Frankenstein (Mary Shelley), Black Boy (Richard Wright), and selections from modern writers such as Toni Morrison and Sandra Cisneros.
 Students broaden their close-reading skills and their love of language through a unit on poetry.
 Students read and review an additional outside reading book during each marking period, either one of their own choosing or one required by the teacher.
 Grammar is studied and critiqued both in the context of written work and through direct instruction.
 This course is also offered in an Intensive format.

-English 10: Confronting the Indeterminate
+English 10: Confronting the Indeterminate (Full year, 1 credit)

 This course explores the nuances, intricacies, and contradictions of our world and our identities.
 Through literature, students confront complex ethical, social, and political questions, many of which do not have easy answers.
 Readings may include Kindred (Octavia Butler), Between the World and Me (Ta-Nehisi Coates), Cannery Row (John Steinbeck), Exit West (Mohsin Hamid), and Hamlet (Shakespeare), as well as short stories and poetry.
 In addition to developing analytical writing skills, students gain significant exposure to personal essay writing through an extensive memoir project in which they reflect on the complexities of their own identities and experiences while strengthening their revision skills and exploring the stylistic elements of creative nonfiction.
 This course is also offered in an Intensive format.